jahorta/Flycast-memory-engine/README.md

 The compiled binaries should be appear in the directory named `build`.

 ## MacOS code signing - also currently not supported
-Due to security hardening on recent versions of macOS, the Dolphin Emulator executable must be signed with a valid certificate and entitlements so that it can be debugged.
+Due to security hardening on recent versions of macOS, the Flycast Emulator executable must be signed with a valid certificate and entitlements so that it can be debugged.
 First, [create a code signing certificate](https://sourceware.org/gdb/wiki/PermissionsDarwin):

 > Start Keychain Access application (/Applications/Utilities/Keychain Access.app)
 >